View the full list of fields, first using long-form arguments:

 scyld-modimg --capture <NODE> --set-name <IMAGE> --chroot --upload

-This command will use ssh to connect to the running node and run scripts on the node.
+This command uses ssh to connect to the running node and run scripts on the node.
 These will copy the contents of the local file systems, unpack them into a local directory, and then chroot into that directory.
-Within that chroot, the administrator can make further changes before the captured image is uploaded.
+Within that chroot, you can make further changes before the captured image is uploaded.
 Note that capturing a running node does run the risk of capturing node-specific details, so installing software within the chroot is preferable.

 Capturing and Importing PXEboot Images¶